MartinBradbury/science_quiz/README.md

 ![incorrect](assets/images/incorrect.webp)

 ### Results Area
-*   The results area will show the total number of questions correfct, calculate the percentage and use the percentage to generate a grede for the user based on OCR Alevel Biology Grade boundries.
+*   The results area will show the total number of questions correct, calculate the percentage, and use the percentage to generate a grade for the user based on OCR A level Biology Grade boundaries.
 ![results](assets/images/resultsarea.webp)

 ### Random Question Order Generation